Applying for and choosing schools if your child has SEND

 Applying for school

 If your child is being assessed for special educational needs you should follow the standard process.
-If you don't apply for a place and your child doesn't get a statement you may miss out on a place at one of your preferred schools.
+If you don't apply for a place and your child doesn't get an EHC plan you may miss out on a place at one of your preferred schools.

 Choosing a school